linearregression/ecs-playground/README.md

  - In the cluster name field, enter a name for your cluster and create it.
 We used '*app01*' in this example but if you don't choose anything it uses 'default'

  - This creates a framework for ECS.
 Now we add EC2 instances to it.
 The best way to do this is via an Autoscaling group.
-So create an autoscale group with the lauch config and the amzn-ami-2015.09.g-amazon-ecs-optimized AMI
+So create an autoscale group with the launch config and the amzn-ami-2015.09.g-amazon-ecs-optimized AMI

  - For this example, t2.medium was used but you can do micro instances if you want to avoid costs.

- - In the IAM section provide the corresonding ECS role created when preparing the account.
+ - In the IAM section provide the corresponding ECS role created when preparing the account.

  - If you have changed the cluster name, then you need to add User data to the launch configuration.